zippiehq/plasma-core/docs/specs/proofs.rst

         ]
     }

 For more details on the decoded form of `transaction` objects, see `encoding`_.
 Note that the `branches` element is an array--this is because a transaction can consist of more than 1 transfer (e.g. if it's a trade between DAI tokens and ETH).
 For each of its transfers, a transaction must be included on a separate branch over the relevant part of the merkle sum tree.
 The ``leafIndex`` tells us which slot in the tree that was, allowing us to reconstruct the binary path and therefore tell whether each of the ``sibling`` s were on the left or right side.
-The ``parsedSum`` tells us what ``sum`` value the operator gave to the transaction's direct parent node (see `sum-tree`_ for more details).
+The ``parsedSum`` tells us what ``sum`` value the operator gave to the transaction's direct parent node (see `sum tree`_ for more details).

 Proof Steps
 -----------